ethica-framework/main/fairness-balancing/readme.md

 1. Develop an intuition for “fair” versus “unfair” outcomes.
 2. Determine whether rule-based logic can be applied to overcome an ethical challenge, or if the situation requires a more complex solution.
 3. Recognize the different definitions of fairness, how they compare, and how they contrast.
-4. Apply ethical reasoning to choose between competing fairness approaches
+4. Apply ethical reasoning to choose between competing fairness approaches.
-5. Engage stakeholders in fairness decision-making to solicit points of view on how the principle can be defined
+5. Engage stakeholders in fairness decision-making to solicit points of view on how the principle can be defined.